A very large Chinese famille verte pot decorated with the ‘G-mark’. Kangxi period

-Of globular form on a footring, with a curved spout and a thick loop handle, the domed cover with knob.
-Decorated in famille verte enamels, around the foot a green band with spirals, on the shoulder a green band with a meander motif.
+Of globular form on a footring, with a curved spout and a thick loop handle and decorated in famille verte enamels, around the foot a green band with spirals, on the shoulder a green band with a meander motif.
 The body is divided into two wide panels on a ground of plants and butterflies, the other with two small cockerels near a rock, several large, flowering plants and butterflies.
-The cover is similarly decorated.
 Marked on the base with the Latin capital ‘G’ in underglaze blue.

 - Period :